Laura Fuentes

 Easy lunches made with leftovers!
 Perfect for back to school and the office!

-• Yield: 4 servings
+Servings: 4 servings

 Ingredients

-• 15oz can black beans, rinsed and drained
+• 15 oz can black beans, rinsed and drained

-• 1 (4 oz.)
+• 1 4 oz.
 Libby’s Whole Kernel Sweet Corn Vegetable Cup, drained

-• ½ cup pico de gallo (fresh, chunky salsa)
+• ½ cup pico de gallo, fresh, chunky salsa

-• Plantain chips (inka chips) for serving
+• Plantain chips, inka chips for serving

 • Fruit